oci-landing-zones/terraform-oci-open-lz/workload-extensions/oke/1_oke_extension/readme.md

 | pcy-p-platform-oke-vcn-cni | Policy is required when a cluster and its resources reside in separate compartments.
 This [policy](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengpodnetworking_topic-OCI_CNI_plugin.htm) is only needed for OKE native VCN CNI networking (recommended).
 If you are using  flannel CNI the policy is not needed.| instances  | private-ips, network-security-groups | -    |

-It's possible to grant permissions for Kubernetes Service Account directly using OCI IAM when using Advanced OKE Service for enchanced security posture and isolation of concerns.
+It's possible to grant permissions for Kubernetes Service Account directly using OCI IAM when using Advanced OKE Service for enhanced security posture and isolation of concerns.
 Refer to [Workload Access documentation](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contenggrantingworkloadaccesstoresources.htm)

 Additional policies may be required for using [Capacity Reservations](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengmakingcapacityreservations.htm) or if you choose to [manage the master encryption key yourself](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengencryptingdata.htm).
 Refer to [OKE policies](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengpolicyconfig.htm#Policy_Configuration_for_Cluster_Creation_and_Deployment) documentation for more details.